 Dress in Poland

 Business and work attire in Poland tends to be quite formal.
 Women generally wear shirts and suits, while men wear collared shirts and suit trousers.
-If doing business it's best to err on the side of formality.
+If doing business in Poland, it's best to err on the side of formality.
 If teaching, the rules are a bit more relaxed, but in general very casual work attire is not considered professional.

-In most Polish houses, the householders don't wear outdoor shoes inside and it’s best to follow suit.
+In most Polish houses, the homeowners don't wear outdoor shoes inside and it’s best to follow suit.
 Also, there is almost always a coat rack inside the door, where visitors will be expected to leave outerwear in winter.

 Language barrier in Poland

 The language barrier is one of the biggest issues for foreigners in Poland.
 Polish grammar and pronunciation make it difficult for speakers of Western European languages to learn, though it may be easier for someone who already knows another Slavic language.

 That said, if staying in Poland long term, it is worth learning as much Polish as possible for the sake of convenience, as many services don't operate in English.
 Many young people know English and other languages, but expats will be more independent if they learn to conduct basic exchanges in Polish.

 On the positive side, Poles tend to be patient and appreciative of a foreigner's efforts to learn Polish.

 Religion in Poland

 Poland is a Catholic country, with a fair sprinkling of Eastern Orthodox, especially in the eastern part of the country.
-If visiting churches, one will be expected to behave in a quiet and respectful manner – keep hands out of pockets and voices hushed, and men should remove their hats (this doesn't apply to women).
+If visiting churches, one will be expected to behave in a quiet and respectful manner – keep their hands out of their pockets and their voices hushed, and men should remove their hats (this doesn't apply to women).

 Also, be aware of church and other public holidays in Poland, over which almost everything will be closed.
 Christmas gift-giving and the main Christmas dinner take place on Christmas Eve rather than on Christmas Day, as is the case in many other countries.